-- Countries on the balkans are difficult challenge for new enlargement - Euro zone enlargement 2015: yes; UK still no? - Turkey remains on the agenda: Verheugen Report rather incomplete (did not take into account population dynamics of Turkey)
+- Countries on the balkans are difficult challenge for new enlargement

+- Euro zone enlargement

+2015: yes; UK still no?

+- Turkey remains on the agenda: Verheugen

+Report rather incomplete (did not take into account population dynamics of Turkey)

-- Experiences of southern enlargement partly encouraging - EU eastern enlargement I (2004) and II (2007): - 2004 round difficult, but works (for the big group) - 2007 catching up II/I by 2015 to be expected - Membership of Turkey after 2020...
+Experiences of southern enlargement partly encouraging

+- EU eastern enlargement I (2004) and II (2007): - 2004 round difficult, but works (for the big group) - 2007 catching up II/I by 2015 to be expected - Membership of Turkey after 2020...

-Role of EU in Global Organizations?
+Role of EU in Global

-- Wonderful to have IMF,

-WTO because they

-nurture globaliation =

-benefitting EU
+Organizations?

-- EU still represented in a fragmented way in international organizations: IMF, WB

-- No joint EU representation except in WTO

-- EU weak in Global Summit (see problem von Information Society Lisbon Treaty)
+- Wonderful to have IMF, WTO because they nurture globaliation = benefitting EU - EU still represented in a fragmented way in international organizations: IMF, WB - No joint EU representation except in WTO - EU weak in Global Summit on Information Society 27.04.2017 B.J.J.
+Welfens www.eiiw.eu

-- Banking crisis shows that EU has not one voice; new rules for financial sector required - Eurozone countries vs.UK etc. = PROBLEM - Option: Concluding a treaty among central banks of Eurozone countries (see problem with Lisbon Treaty)
+Banking crisis shows that EU has not one voice; new rules for financial sector required

+Eurozone countries vs. UK etc. = PROBLEM

+Option: Concluding a treaty among central banks of Eurozone countries (see problem with Lisbon Treaty)